treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
   -h, --help        help for rm
+      --recursive   recursively delete all objects under the specified path
 ```